schanks/muscle_sex/figures/snRNA/README.md

 # Sex differences in cell type level gene expression

+## Secondary analyses
+genetype.R: Tested enrichment of differential expression by sex by gene type (protein-coding, lncRNA, pseudogene, other) adjusting for bins of gene count

+genetype_aut.R: Same as above for autosomal genes only

+genetype_nocount.R: Tested enrichment of differential expression by sex by gene type (protein-coding, lncRNA, pseudogene, other) without adjusting for gene count

+genetype_nocount_aut.R: Same as above for autosomal genes only

 ## Figures
 figure2.R: Figure 2.
 Sex differences in cell type-specific gene expression in human skeletal muscle